xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>PrivateTab</summary>
   Fx 77 blocked the ability to open private tabs in non-private windows, previously possible with Private Tab addon.
-So I decided to wrote this script as a replacement.
+So I decided to write this script as a replacement.
 You can change some minor settings at the beginning of the code.

   [Download link](https://github.com/xiaoxiaoflood/firefox-scripts/raw/master/chrome/privateTab.uc.js).
 </details>